digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

     Support key revocation in identity management operations `#1309 <https://github.com/DACH-NY/canton/issues/1309>`_

-Synchronizer Topology State
+Sync Domain Topology State
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^
-Looking at the given formalism, we can distinguish between the *topology state* and the *synchronizer topology state*.
+Looking at the given formalism, we can distinguish between the *topology state* and the *sync domain topology state*.
 The difference between these two is that the *topology state* is comprised of all delegation and mapping transactions.
-The synchronizer topology state extends this definition by adding *synchronizer governance updates* such as participant states.
-The synchronizer topology state overrides the authorization rule by allowing a synchronizer to remove any previous topology transaction.
+The sync domain topology state extends this definition by adding *sync domain governance updates* such as participant states.
+The sync domain topology state overrides the authorization rule by allowing a sync domain to remove any previous topology transaction.

 .. _bootstrapping-idm:

 Bootstrapping
 ^^^^^^^^^^^^^
-Based on the above explanations, we observe that the authorized synchronizer topology state is given by all signed and properly authorized topology transactions which additionally have been ordered and signed by the synchronizer topology manager and distributed (and signed) by the sequencer.
-Consequently, for a new participant connecting to a synchronizer, to validate the topology state and know that they are talking to the right sequencer, it only needs to know the unique identifier of the synchronizer.
+Based on the above explanations, we observe that the authorized sync domain topology state is given by all signed and properly authorized topology transactions which additionally have been ordered and signed by the sync domain topology manager and distributed (and signed) by the sequencer.
+Consequently, for a new participant connecting to a sync domain, to validate the topology state and know that they are talking to the right sequencer, it only needs to know the unique identifier of the sync domain.
 Using this unique identifier, the participant can verify the authenticity and correctness of the topology state, as it can verify the correct authorization of the corresponding topology transactions.

-This is the bootstrapping problem of any Canton network: To connect to a synchronizer, a participant needs to know the synchronizer ID (a unique identifier) of a synchronizer, which it needs to receive through a trusted channel.
+This is the bootstrapping problem of any Canton network: To connect to a sync domain, a participant needs to know the sync domain ID (a unique identifier) of a sync domain, which it needs to receive through a trusted channel.

 Default Party
 ^^^^^^^^^^^^^